plenoptic-org/plenoptic/docs/tutorials/exercises/1_simple_metamer.md

 ## Other models

 Try any of the above with a different model!
-Try one of the other {external+plenoptic:ref}`LGN-inspired models <models-api>`.
+Try one of the other {ref}`LGN-inspired models <models-api>`.

 If you want a more complex model, see the [](3_textures) or [](4_torchvision) exercises.